 (4) Authorizing redevelopment of curriculum plans and/or practices; and

 (5) Monitoring and evaluating policies and plans in action.

 The Curriculum Committee should be composed of two faculty members from each academic college and two students, preferably upper-class representatives.
-The Director of Enrollment Technical Services, the Registrar, and the Director of General Education should serve as ex-officio members.
+The Director of Enrollment Technical Services, the Registrar, the Curriculum Specialist, and the Director of General Education should serve as ex-officio members.
 The committee will annually select a Vice Chairperson and a Secretary.
 The Vice Chairperson will automatically become Chairperson for the next year.
 All academic deans should be kept well informed of the deliberations of the committee and should be extended an open invitation to attend all meetings as ex-officio members.